 18. Head Into the Future

 For a futuristic vibe, consider a stark and minimal range hood.
 Clean lines and unique shapes make it feel like a modern art piece.
 I find this approach suits kitchens aiming for a sleek and avant-garde look.
+You can complement this aesthetic with modern clay wall art to further elevate your space.

 19. Invest in Handcrafted Function

 A locally crafted zinc hood can add rustic and industrial elements to your kitchen.
 It breaks up the uniformity of white cabinetry and complements a neutral backsplash beautifully.
 I often choose this design for its functionality and visual appeal.
+You can also incorporate these textures into your home by exploring rustic industrial bathroom ideas.